Tuesday, 07 May 2024 00:00

 If you have any questions please feel free to contact our office located in Coralville, IA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you are a runner, wearing the right running shoe is essential.
-For more information, contact Jill Scholz, DPM from Town Square Family Foot Care.
+Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
+For more information, contact Jill Scholz, DPM of Town Square Family Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Coralville, IA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.